cs161-stanford/cs161-stanford.github.io/office_hours.md

 <div class="panel">
   <h5> Office Hours Overview </h5>
 <ul>
-  <li> Please use the follow link to hop on the office hours queue: <a href="https://queue.cs.stanford.edu/queues/33FZ7Pjm646CQAkIFshsyyYfm84"> OH Queue Link </a></li>
+  <li> Please use the follow link to hop on the office hours queue: <a href="https://queue.cs.stanford.edu/queues/33FZ7Pjm646CQAkIFshsyyYfm84"> OH Queue Link </a>.</li>
 	<li> The calendar below shows the office hour schedule.
 We will mostly keep the same schedule each week, but make sure to check in case there are sporadic changes.
+Here is the <a href="https://calendar.google.com/calendar/u/2?cid=NzEwZWQ4N2VmNjlkYzZjOWNiNWFiNjkwYzdhMmI4MDIxNjFjN2Q5ZTQ3MWU2MTM3NTI3NmM2ZDAxNzNkYzVmZkBncm91cC5jYWxlbmRhci5nb29nbGUuY29t"> Google Calendar </a> link if you would like to add it to your own calendar.
 </li>
 	<li> Check each calendar event for office hour location.
 OH will be held in Huang basement; Mary's OH will be in CoDa W216.</li>
 	<li> Office hours start in <b> Week 2. </b></li>